bluedapp/ai-mysql-client/README.md

 [![npm version][npm-image]][npm-url]

-A mysql tools for nodejs and want to look for a girlfriend...
+A mysql client tools for nodejs and want to look for a girlfriend...

 ## Installation